Filozoff/BlogArticles/Article003/article003.md

 ## Further steps

-The code discussed in this article is a foundation that can be improved in several areas:
+The code discussed in this article provides a foundation that can be improved in several areas:
 - **Dependency analysis**: Scan `Package.swift` for dependency version changes that might affect compatibility
 - **Macro support**: Enhanced breaking change detection for packages with macro targets, as macro-generated code might not be captured in standard interface files
 - **Custom API analysis**: More sophisticated parsing for complex API changes that might not be obvious from simple diff analysis